Barrhead High School

 Barrhead High School is a secondary school in Barrhead, East Renfrewshire.
-The school is over forty years old.
-Fiona Johnston is the current headmistress, appointed in June-Aug 2020.
+It was established in 1967.
+Fiona Johnston is the current headmistress, appointed in 2020.
+The school underwent a £30 million refurbishment in 2017 so the school is now fully equipped with the latest tech and recourses, because of this the school offers vocational courses.

 Associated primary schools

 Also known as "feeder" schools, they include: